Sudanese literature: Social and political themes

-Notable Sudanese writers

-The list of Sudanese literary authors with works written in Arabic, with some of them translated into English, comprises both established as well as emerging male and female writers:

 The first novel depicting the life of a working woman in Sudan was "Al-Faragh al-'arid" (The Wide Void).
-Written by the short story writer and novelist Malkat al-Dar Mohamed in the early 1950s, it was only published after her death in 1969.
+Written by the short story writer and novelist Malkat al-Dar Mohamed (1920–1969) in the early 1950s, it was only published after her death in 1969.
+Another woman with a feminist perspective was Buthaina Khidir Mekki, who wrote novels and short stories dealing with negative stereotypes towards the education of young girls and the consequences of conflict and war for women.

-Arguably the most notable Sudanese writer is Tayeb Salih (1929–2009), who wrote both novels and short stories.
-His most famous work, translated as Season of Migration to the North and published in 1966, deals with the coming of age of a student returning to Sudan from England.
-The novel was banned in the author's native Sudan for a period of time, because of its sexual imagery, but later it has been readily available.
-It became famous among Arabic readers across the region, was included in Banipal magazine's list of the 100 Best Arabic Novels, and has been translated into more than twenty languages.
+Arguably the most notable Sudanese writer of the 20th century is Tayeb Salih (1929–2009), who wrote both novels and short stories.
+His most well-known work, translated as Season of Migration to the North and published in 1966, deals with the coming of age of a student returning to Sudan from England and his recollection of this liberating period in his life.
+The novel was banned in the author's native Sudan for some time because of its sexual imagery, but later it became readily available.
+Further, this novel was famous among Arabic readers across the region, was included in Banipal magazine's list of the 100 Best Arabic Novels, and has been translated into more than twenty languages.

 Ibrahim Ishaq (1946–2021) was a Sudanese novelist and short story writer, whose narrative works are mostly set in his native Darfur region of western Sudan.
 From 1969 on, he published six novels and three collections of short stories, as well as academic studies about the history and literature of Africa.
 Through his subject-matter and elements of the local forms of language, he introduced the life and culture of Darfur to readers in other parts of the country.

 Fatima al-Sanoussi (born in the 1950s) worked both as journalist, writer and translator.
 She is known for her flash fiction that had a strong influence on writers of the 1980s and young readers.
 Her stories have been described as moving "across categories and outside the existing structures and genre constraints".

-Bushra Elfadil, (born 1952), a former lecturer of Russian literature at the University of Khartoum, and now living in exile in Saudi Arabia, won the prestigious Caine Prize in 2017 with "The Story of the Girl Whose Birds Flew Away".
-This short story has been called "a mix of classical traditions as well as the vernacular contexts of its location" and was first published in The Book of Khartoum.
+Bushra Elfadil, a former lecturer of Russian literature at the University of Khartoum and now living in exile in Saudi Arabia, won the Caine Prize in 2017 with "The Story of the Girl Whose Birds Flew Away", first published in The Book of Khartoum.

 Among other topics, Jamal Mohammad Ibrahim (b.
 1959) treated the complex Sudanese identity of African and Arab heritage: In his Nuqṭat talāshī (A Point of Disappearance, 2008) by describing one of his characters as “a perfect and typical Sudanese, who has taken something from each background: he has taken his pleasant brown color from Africa, and his loquacity from the Arabs.”
 In Dafātir Kambālā (The Kampala Notebooks, 2009), he explored the African roots of Sudan through a “philosophical journey” in Uganda.
 Based on this literary approach, he was described as one of the Sudanese writers who included "African names, realistic descriptions of traditions and beliefs, and even words in African languages.